Connor Joe Player Props: Pirates vs. Cardinals

-The Pittsburgh Pirates and Connor Joe (.361 slugging percentage over his past 10 games, including one homer), take on starting pitcher Jack Flaherty and the St. Louis Cardinals at PNC Park, Friday at 7:05 PM ET.
+The Pittsburgh Pirates and Connor Joe (.361 slugging percentage over his past 10 games, including one homer), take on starting pitcher Jordan Montgomery and the St. Louis Cardinals at PNC Park, Saturday at 4:05 PM ET.

-He had three hits (going 3-for-4 with a double and an RBI) in his most recent appearance against the Giants.
+In his most recent appearance, he racked up three hits (going 3-for-4 with a double and an RBI) against the Giants.

 Connor Joe Game Info & Props vs. the Cardinals